 Residency Qualifications

-• Graduate from a ACPE-accredited pharmacy program with a doctor of pharmacy degree
+• Graduate from an ACPE-accredited pharmacy program with a Doctor of Pharmacy degree

 • Successful completion of an ASHP-accredited PGY1 pharmacy residency